New York City Camp Lejeune Water Contamination Lawyer

 In addition, we recommend promptly reaching out to our attorneys if you are considering filing a claim and are not sure whether you still have time to do so.
 If you miss the deadline for filing your claim or lawsuit, you won’t be able to receive any compensation.

-Schedule a Free Consultation With an Experienced New York City Camp Lejeune Water Contamination Attorney
+Schedule a Free Consultation With an Experienced New York City Medical Malpractice Attorney at Rosenbaum & Rosenbaum, P.C.

 You have the right to sue the government and receive compensation if you’ve been harmed by the contaminated water at Camp Lejeune.
 However, the government will not simply hand over a check.
 You’ll have to assert and prove your claim not just in court but in an administrative process as well.